suikki/simpleSDL/README.md

 - Nicer way to include SDL in an android project.
 [A missing android feature](https://issuetracker.google.com/issues/37134163) is needed to include prebuilt native library with headers in a .aar package.
 - iOS build
+- Add instructions how to build on all platforms